 I use this for dipping potstickers and wonton, but also my as a dipping sauce for Egg Rolls, and I use My Favorite Asian Dipping Sauce IN my potstickers, wonton and sometimes Egg Rolls.
 I use Asian Dipping Sauce for all kinds of Stir Frys and more recently in my Unstuffed Egg Roll Skillet.
-Thar recipe is soooo good!
+That recipe is soooo good!
 You’ve got to try it!
-The point is, having a jar of this sauce makes it so easy to shortcut all kinds of dishes.
+The point is, having a jar of My Favorite Asian Dipping Sauce makes it so easy to shortcut all kinds of dishes.

 And of course, you can just sprinkle My Asian Dipping Sauce the same way you would plain old soy sauce, over dishes.
 And by the way, I’m not even sure how Asian my Asian Dipping Sauce is.
 It uses all kinds of Asian Ingredients and started out as a part of my Egg Roll recipe, but it just kind of evolved over time until I thought it was just perfect.
 And it’s still evolving.
 Here’s a fun list of traditional Chinese Dipping Sauces if you’re looking for something that is traditionally Asian.
 Isn’t it neat that there’s an actual list?
 We truly live in the “information” age!